Cheney: Trump attempted to contact Jan. 6 witness

-WASHINGTON (AP) — The vice chair of the House Jan.
-6 committee said Donald Trump has attempted to contact a witness who was talking to the panel investigating the attack on the Capitol.
+WASHINGTON (AP) — Abruptly raising the question of witness tampering, the Jan.
+6 committee revealed Tuesday that Donald Trump had attempted to contact a person who was talking to the panel about its investigation of the former president and the 2021 attack on the Capitol.

-Rep. Liz Cheney, R-Wyo., said Tuesday that the Justice Department has been notified.

-“We will take any effort to influence witness testimony very seriously,” Cheney said.
+“We will take any effort to influence witness testimony very seriously,” said Rep. Liz Cheney, R-Wyo.
+She said the committee had notified the Justice Department.

+The person Trump tried to contact declined to answer or respond to his call, Cheney said.
+Instead the person alerted their lawyer who contacted the committee.

+The disclosure by Cheney was not the first time the panel has raised concerns about witnesses being contacted by Trump's team in ways that could reflect or at least create the appearance of inappropriate influence.
+It divulged examples last week of other times witnesses have received outreach from Trump allies, some suggesting he was aware they were talking to the committee, ahead of testimony before the panel.

 The committee investigating last year's attack at the Capitol is working to show how far-right extremists answered Trump's call to come for a big rally in Washington.
 As dozens of lawsuits and his claims of voter fraud fizzled, Trump met late into the night of Dec.
 18 with attorneys at the White House before tweeting the rally invitation — "Be there, will be wild!"
 Members of the Proud Boys and Oath Keepers groups are now facing rare sedition charges over the siege.